peter88213/nvhelp-en/source/point_view.rst

 Clear assignment
-   If a sectin is assigned to the turning point, you can disconnect it by clicking on the **Clear assignment** button.
+   If a sectin is assigned to the plot point, you can disconnect it by clicking on the **Clear assignment** button.

 Go to section
    Clicking on the **Go to section** button changes the selection and opens the properties view of the assigned section.

 "Sticky note"
 -------------

 The yellow text area is for notes.
 Changes are applied when the mouse is clicked anywhere outside the text input field.

-When the "sticky note" of a turning point contains text, an "N" is displayed in the tree view as a reminder.
+When the "sticky note" of a plot point contains text, an "N" is displayed in the tree view as a reminder.

 .. note::